-Possessing any amount of a schedule I, II, III, or IV CDS incurs a fine of up to $35,000, at least three (and up to five) years in prison, or both.
+Possessing any amount of a schedule I, II, III, or IV drug is a crime in the third degree that carries a sentence of at least three (and up to five) years in prison, a fine of up to $35,000, or both.

-Possessing any amount of a Schedule V CDS incurs a fine of up to $15,000, up to 18 months in prison, or both.
+Possessing any amount of a Schedule V drug is a crime in the fourth degree that incurs up to 18 months in prison, a fine of up to $15,000, or both.

 Penalties for a second or subsequent conviction include up to twice the penalties otherwise allowed for the underlying offense.
 For example, the normal penalties for a first offense that is a crime of the fourth degree include a fine of up to $25,000, up to 18 months in prison, or both; however, if the violation is a second or subsequent offense, the applicable penalties increase to a fine of up to $50,000, up to 36 months in prison, or both.

 Also, possessing any amount of any CDC within 1000 of a school (or school bus) can enhance the penalty.
 For example, if the court decides not to sentence the person to prison, the court must still order the person to serve at least 100 hours of community service (in addition to any other sentence and fines the judge imposes).

 Like many states, New Jersey now allows adults over 21 to legally possess, purchase, and consume small amounts of marijuana, with some restrictions.
 Possessing more than the allowed amount, or not obeying the restrictions is still a crime.
 To learn more about marijuana possession and sales offenses, see New Jersey Marijuana Laws.

 Possessing drug paraphernalia (things used to grow, manufacture, package, or use drugs) is a disorderly person offense in New Jersey.
 There's an exception for possessing objects used to smoke or otherwise ingest marijuana and hashish, which is not a crime in NJ.